Best temp for aircon

 Advertisement

-What is the best temperature for your air conditioner?
+What is the best air conditioner temperature to save energy?

-What is the best temperature to set your air conditioner to in summer?
+What is the best temperature to set your air conditioner to in summer in Australia?

-Depending on your state and region, a standard air conditioner’s temperature should be set somewhere between 22–24 degrees for cooling in summer.
+Depending on your state and region, a standard air conditioner’s temperature should be set between 22–24℃ for cooling in summer.

 According to the Department of Climate Change, Energy, the Environment and Water every extra degree of cooling will increase energy consumption by 5–10%.
 So as a guide, Daikin recommends setting your air conditioner in summer to eight degrees below the outdoor temperature.

-You may have a little more wiggle room depending on where you live.
-If you live in the more sub-tropical climate of North Queensland or the Northern Territory, setting your aircon to 2225 degrees will help reduce your energy usage costs in summer.
-For milder climates, such as Tasmania, a summer aircon temperature of 28 degrees is sufficient.
+If you live in the sub-tropical climate of North Queensland or the Northern Territory, setting your aircon to 22–25°C will help reduce your energy usage costs in summer.
+For milder climates, such as Tasmania, a summer air conditioner temperature of 28°C is sufficient.

-What is the best temperature to set your air conditioner to in winter?
+What is the best temperature to set your air conditioner to in winter in Australia?

-While it may vary depending on your location, you should generally set your air conditioner temperature to between 19–21 degrees for heating in winter.
+While it may vary depending on your location, you should generally set your air conditioner temperature to between 19–21°C for heating in winter.
 Fujitsu, a leading air conditioning manufacturer, claims that this ensures maximum energy efficiency from your unit.

-Again, if you live further south, you’ll likely need to set your aircon at the higher end of the winter heating spectrum.
-Homes in Central Australia can set their air conditioner as low as 17 degrees, while households in Southern Victoria and Tasmania can aim for 2021 degrees in winter.
+If you live further south, you’ll likely need to set your aircon at the higher end of the winter heating spectrum.
+Homes in Central Australia can set their air conditioner as low as 17°C, while households in Southern Victoria and Tasmania can aim for 20–21°C in winter.

-Note: If you are unsure of how to set the air conditioner’s temperature for heating and other functions, Canstar Blue has you covered here.
+Note: it’s important to know how to set your air conditioner’s temperature for heating and other functions.

 How do temperature settings affect air conditioner costs?

-Energy bills can increase when air conditioner cooling temperatures are set lower during summer and heating temperatures are higher in winter.
-This is because the harder the air conditioner has to work, the more electricity it will consume and the more fees are added to your energy bill.
+Energy bills can increase when air conditioner cooling temperatures are set too low during summer and heating temperatures are too high in winter.
+This is because the harder the air conditioner has to work, the more electricity it will consume, which can sometimes lead to bill shock.

 It is difficult to pinpoint how much air conditioner temperature settings contribute to electricity usage costs.
 However, Ergon Energy estimates that every one degree cooler in summer adds around 10% to the amount of electricity that the air conditioner uses.
-Using the Ergon air conditioner cost calculator, you can see how small changes to the cooling temperature can make a considerable difference to the cost of using an air conditioner.
+Using the Ergon air conditioner cost calculator, you can see how small changes to the cooling temperature you set your air conditioner can make a considerable difference to its cost.

 Annual cost of air conditioner cooling temperature settings